 Set in the rarefied world of Park Avenue society, the film’s action swirls around the gossip and facts of affairs, marriages and divorces.
 The rapid fire dialogue is so engaging you may not even notice till at least the half-way point, there are no men in the movie.
 Not one male actor appears in the entire production.
 What may sound like a gimmick was actually a genius way of showing the feminine angle of the story exclusively.
 The concept works by placing the action in locations where it is completely plausible there would be no men around: a spa, private homes, a fashion show, the fragrance counter of a department store and an elaborate ladies room at a club.

 The call sheet for the production included almost every major actress on MGM’s roster.
 There was Norma Shearer, Joan Crawford, Rosalind Russell, Paulette Goddard and Joan Fontaine among many others.
 The exact details on all the jewelry worn in the movie is not known but zeroing in on the collections of Joan Crawford, Norma Shearer and Paulette Goddard reveals these stars felt their treasures were key to their characters not to mention helping them shine in the sea of women who could be as competitive off-screen as on.
 “How am I supposed to get ahead when Norma’s sleeping with the boss?” was a line delivered in real life by Crawford after Shearer married MGM’s head of production, Irving Thalberg in 1927.
-It could easily have been a part of Clare Boothe Luce’s script for the film.
+It could easily have been a part of the script for the film, Anita Loos and Jane Murfin adapted from Clare Booth Luce’s play.

 In several scenes of The Women, Shearer wore her large marquise-cut diamond engagement ring from Thalberg It was a poignant jewelry statement since her husband, “The Boy Wonder” of MGM, had passed away three years before the movie was made.
 Shearer might have also been inspired by the fact that other women seemed to be wearing their own engagement rings in the production.